YukaLangbuana/KTP-OCR/README.md

     <img src="https://rossrightangle.files.wordpress.com/2012/05/e-ktp-contoh.jpg">
 </div>

-**KTP-OCR** is a python package that attempts to create a production grade KTP extractor.
+**KTP-OCR** is a open source python package that attempts to create a production grade KTP extractor.
 The aim of the package is to extract as much information as possible yet retain the integrity of the information.

 ---